Aubenas

 Aubenas (/fr/; Aubenàs) is a commune in the southern part of the Ardèche department in Southern France.
 It is the seat of several government offices.
 The mountainous and rugged countryside is popular for vacation homes.
 The river Ardèche flows through the commune.
-Aubenas is one of the most populous communes in the Ardèche department with 12,479 inhabitants as of 2019, after Annonay and before Guilherand-Granges and Tournon-sur-Rhône.
+Aubenas is the second-most populous communes in the Ardèche department with 12,416 inhabitants as of 2023, after Annonay and before Guilherand-Granges and Tournon-sur-Rhône.

 Aubenas is the centre of an urban area, composed of 22 towns and villages including Vals-les-Bains, with 41,568 inhabitants (2018).
 Aside from its long-year commercial activity, it has a good strategic position on the tourist field, at crossroads of a regional natural park, the zone of the Ardèche river canyon and the start of mountains.
 The chestnut industry is one testimony of the intense agricultural activity earlier in time.

 Etymology

 The root alb-, meaning a height, is present in the name of the city (Albenate).
 And in fact, it is sat on the strategic position of a limestone base overlooking the valley of Ardèche.

 Due to the long distance from a water source, the city was known informally as the city without water until the 19th century, when on 28 June 1863, under the leadership of the then Mayor John Mathon, water was pumped from an external source which fed 50 fountains across the city.

 At the foot of the promontory pass route of Montélimar to Le Puy-en-Velay, lies the oldest axis of movement between the Rhone valley and the mountains of Auvergne.
 The privileged location between l'Ardèche méridionale (Southern Ardèche) and l'Ardèche verte (Green Ardèche) allowed for a crossroads between different types of agriculture and business.